 The interaction between society and professionally oriented programmes and professionally relevant research and development provides valuable knowledge and experience.
 We will approach business and society with an inquisitive and open mind, and develop new knowledge that gives answers to future challenges.

 Society's needs for knowledge and expertise are continually changing due to globalisation, demographic trends, technological developments, and the need for new products and services.
 Professions and professional practice has developed and transformed into science in the tension between disciplinary tradition and scientific and research-based methods and tools.
 To address these developments, HiOA must offer attractive, research-based professional programmes that are based on relevant and up-to-date platform of knowledge and innovative methodologies and teaching aids.
 This entails developing academic communities and programme portfolios to ensure relevant knowledge, a stimulating learning environment and a high level of learning outcomes for our students.

 The competition for students in the international education market is intensifying.
 HiOA will educate talented candidates who satisfy society's need for a qualified workforce, but will also give individuals opportunities for personal development, to acquire the knowledge they need to participate in society, and to realise their dreams and goals.

 HiOA’s academic strong point is on the professional programmes at bachelor's degree level.
-Projections indicate that there will be a substantial demand for skilled workforces in areas such as kindergartens and schools, health and social services, finance, management, and technology.
+Projections indicate that there will be a substantial demand for skilled workforces in areas such as kindergartens and schools, health and social services, finance, management, and technology ("Supply of and demand for a higher-educated workforce towards 2020" Report December 2010 issued by the Ministry of Education and Research).
 These areas will therefore be given priority when expanding our educational capacity.